ahnyerkeester/coolaroo-iq-boost/README.md

 ## Set up Coolaroo Solar Motorized Shades

 After you install the shades, you have to marry them to the remote.
 I found Coolaroo's instructions confusing.
-Here's a summary of the steps:
+Here's a clearer listing of the steps:

-**NOTES**
+> [!NOTE]
-On the DC3100, you have to remove the back cover to get to the programming button.
+> - On the DC3100, you have to remove the back cover to get to the programming button.
 You may have to hold the battery in too.
-The program button on the motor unit is near the antenna and is flush.
+> - The program button on the motor unit is near the antenna and is flush.
 I used a small screwdriver to push it.

 1. Press and hold the **Motor Program Button** until the motor **rotates 4 times** and **beeps**.
 2. Press and hold the **Motor Program Button** until the motor **rotates once** and **beeps**.